Arkansas Identity Documents

 Step 3: File Paperwork with the Court

 It is likely that the Court will schedule a hearing.
 In that case, the clerk will provide the parent with a Notice of Hearing at the time of filing.
-The Petitioner may be required to deliver this Notice directly to the judge assigned to their case.

 If no hearing is scheduled, the Petitioner should follow the instructions given by the clerk.